-266. (1) A liquidator in a private liquidation may exercise the power of the liquidator in an official winding up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) or a statutory modification or re-enactment of that Act and any other relevant enactment.

-(2) Where several liquidators are appointed, a power given by this Act may be exercised by any one or more of them as may be determined at the time of their appointment, or, in default of that determination, by a number not less than two.

-(3) The Court shall have the same powers in relation to the liquidator in a private liquidation as are by the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) or a statutory modification or re-enactment of that Act conferred on it in relation to official liquidations.

-(4) The liquidator may apply to the Court for directions in relation to a matter arising in connection with the performance of the functions of office or to exercise all or any of the powers which the Court might exercise if the company were being wound up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) or a statutory modification or re-enactment of that Act and on that application, the Court may give appropriate directions or make an appropriate order.
+- 266. (1) A liquidator in a private liquidation may exercise the power of the liquidator in an official winding up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) and any other relevant enactment. - (2) Where several liquidators are appointed, a power given by this Act may be exercised by any one or more of them as may be determined at the time of their appointment, or, in default of that determination, by a number not less than two. - (3) The Court shall have the same powers in relation to the liquidator in a private liquidation as are by the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) conferred on it in relation to official liquidations. - (4) The liquidator may apply to the Court for directions in relation to a matter arising in connection with the performance of the functions of office or to exercise all or any of the powers which the Court might exercise if the company were being wound up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) and on that application, the Court may give appropriate directions or make an appropriate order.